allegro/bigflow/docs/technologies.md

 * Creating data processing pipelines.
 * Creating BigQuery sensors.

 The project starter generates the workflow called `internationalports`.
-It's a purely BigQuery based workflow.
+This workflow is based solely on BigQuery.

 The workflow fits the single `internationalports.workflow` module: